MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/omni-channel-readme.md

 After an agent creates a customer (contact/account) or case record using the quick create (+) option when in a session, it is not auto-linked to the conversation.
 As a workaround, the agent can search for the newly created record using omni-channel search and link it to the conversation manually.

 ## Authentication error for different agent credentials
 If an agent is signed in to Office 365 or Dynamics 365 through a different username in the browser (Internet Explorer or Edge) than the one used for USD sign-in, an authentication error is shown and the user is not allowed to sign in.
 As a workaround, the user should sign out from all other accounts on the browser and try signing back in.

 ## Transfer to queue does not show a message for the initiating agent
 When an agent initiates a transfer, the initiating agent becomes a consulting agent without any user interface message.
 However, the session tab name shows the **Consult** tag because the initiating agent is added to the same conversation as a consulting agent to enable smooth transition.

+## Support for Notes when customer is not linked to a conversation

+You as an agent, cannot launch and capture notes for a session where customer is not linked to the conversation.
+As a workaround, link the conversation to a customer (contact) and then try launching the notes control for capturing the notes.